- Business and Employment»

 - Complex or Retail Offering?
 Sales that are very complex—such as those in B2B (business to business) including construction, commercial real estate, custom manufacturing, etc.—cannot be completed online... at all!
 The level of detail and oversight needed to close a deal make online selling impossible, except for correspondence via email.
 For more retail offerings—janitorial and office supplies, packaged or cloud-based software, shipping services, etc.—online selling is a better fit since offerings are standardized.

 - Long Sales Cycle?
-As discussed in How to Plan for Sales Slumps, some sales have extremely long sales cycles.
+Some sales have extremely long sales cycles.
 These cannot be completed with a quick shopping cart system!

 - High Dollar Value?
 Large, long sales cycle deals also often involve high dollar values.
 No one in their right mind would close a deal running in the thousands of dollars with a mouse click!

 - Service Restrictions and Limitations?
 Advertising on the Internet opens up the entire world as potential buyers.
-But as discussed in Good Customer Service or Servitude?, there may be regulatory and logistical factors that make sales impossible, maybe even illegal.
+There may be regulatory and logistical factors that make sales impossible, maybe even illegal.
 These sales should not be pursued (sometimes not even offline!).

 However, even for complex, long sales cycle, high dollar value and service restricted sales, there are online strategies that can help reduce the cost of offline selling and expand markets as discussed in the following segment.